 Parkway Apartments, located at 1050 Pandora Avenue in Victoria's North Park neighbourhood, is a two-storey masonry building with commercial space on the ground floor and apartments on the second floor.
-The Edwardian-era building is characterised by its: glazed white brick exterior; full-height commercial storefronts on the ground floor separated by brick pilasters that extend to the parapet level; substantial storefront and roof level metal cornices; chamfered entry on the ground floor; and regular arrangement of second floor fenestration including single and double assembly hung wood windows and projecting oriole wood windows.
+The Edwardian-era building is characterised by its: glazed white brick exterior; full-height commercial storefronts on the ground floor separated by brick pilasters that extend to the parapet level; substantial storefront and roof level metal cornices; chamfered entry on the ground floor; and regular arrangement of second floor fenestration including single and double assembly hung wood windows and projecting oriole windows.

 The building was constructed in 1911 for David R. Ker and is reflective of the nature of Edwardianera development in the city.
 Constructed during the economic boom that preceded the First World War, Parkway Apartments represents the north and eastward push of Victoria's commercial core.
-The building's combination of residential and commercial spaces reflected the growing need for multi-family housing in the city as well as the commercial vitality of Pandora Avenue, a major thoroughfare in the city.
+The building's combination of residential and commercial spaces reflected the growing need for housing in the city as well as the commercial vitality of Pandora Avenue, a major thoroughfare in the city.

 An overall redevelopment scheme for this property has been prepared by Michael Green Architecture.
 The nature of the redevelopment of the site involves integrating retained portions of the historic resource within the new construction.

-The major proposed interventions of the overall project to the Parkway Apartments building includes:
+The major proposed interventions of the overall project to the Parkway Apartments building include:

-- Retention of 49% of the original two-storey L-shaped building including: the historic façades of Pandora Avenue, Cook Street, section of the north façade back to the external face of the new six storey volume; structure (columns, beams, joists) of the existing twostorey building from the retained façades to the new six storey volume; retention of interior wood finishes of second floor, where possible. - Preservation of all character-defining elements that are intact, and completion of in-kind repairs where required.
-Overall rehabilitation project with restoration of missing characterdefining elements. - Rehabilitation the site through the construction of a new structure behind the retained elements that extends north beyond the heritage resource's current footprint to the adjacent.
+- Intent to retain up to 50% of the original twostorey L-shaped building including: the historic façades of Pandora Avenue, Cook Street, section of the north façade back to the external face of the new six storey volume, return of west façade; structure (columns, beams, joists) of the existing two-storey building from the retained façades to the new six storey volume; salvage, where possible, for reuse in public areas interior wood finishes of second floor. - Preservation of character-defining elements of retained façades and completion of inkind repairs, where required.
+Rehabilitation of storefront.
+Overall rehabilitation project with restoration of missing character-defining elements. - Rehabilitation the site through the construction of a new structure behind the retained elements that extends north beyond the heritage resource's current footprint to the adjacent.

-This Conservation Plan is based on Parks Canada's Standards & Guidelines for the Conservation of Historic Places in Canada.
+This Conservation Plan is based on Parks Canada's Standards & Guidelines for the Conservation of Historic Places in Canada (2010).
 It outlines the preservation, restoration, and rehabilitation that will occur as part of the proposed overall site redevelopment.

 Parkway Apartments at 1050 Pandora Avenue represents the Edwardian era history of the North Park neighbourhood of Victoria.
 The building is a tangible reminder of the booming economy of the early twentieth century, which saw the construction of some of Victoria's most prominent buildings.
 The block's original design consisted of a ground floor with multiple storefronts and upper floor broken into residential suits.
 The mixed-use design of Parkway Apartments is reflective of the period's increased need for commercial and residential spaces and illustrates the growing presence of locally-based amenities in residential neighbourhoods.
-The block's architecture and materiality evoke feelings of prosperity and potential reflective of the city's economic position prior to the pre-First World War.
+The block's architecture and materiality evoke feelings of prosperity and potential reflective of the city's economic position prior to the First World War.